These 30 top SaaS providers run the best partner programs in the business—here’s how you can model your portal do the same.

 3. Sales / Support Partners

-These partners might recommend your product and company to their customers when it makes sense.
+These partners recommend your product and company to their customers when it makes sense.
 They will also provide co-marketing resources, shared training and development resources, and certifications.

 What the Best SaaS Partner Programs Have in Common